2018ik/2018ik.github.io/_wiki/ministry.markdown

 The ministry is composed of apostles, prophets, evangelists, shepherds and teachers (Acts 13:1, Eph.
 4:11).
 It is the Body in function.
 The ministry is not created by a human or organization process, these ones were gradually manifested by the Lord through their growth in life (Eph.
 4:13).
 Ministry is produced by revelation being burned into us through suffering.
 This is a Christ-ministering service; that is, the objective is to minister Christ.

 Ministry is quite different from gifts and knowledge.
 The ministry is not an individual matter; it is carried out in a corporate way.
+Furthermore, there is no ministry without prayer.

 ## Cycle